anastasiosv/Learning-Materials/README.md

 # Learning Materials
-A curated list of CS resources, we found useful and we wanted to share with everybody.
+A curated list of resources related to programming, we found useful and we wanted to share with everybody.

 # Background
 Being members of a team supporting GCP and discussing everyday about new, old & upcoming technologies we were always sharing between each other content and resources of our interest.
 After a while, we realised that it could be better to collect everything into a github repository and share it in public.